menpo/menpo.github.io/installation/expert_quick_start.md

   1. Download and install [Miniconda](http://conda.pydata.org/miniconda.html) for your platform and architecture.
   2. Install Conda by executing the installer you just downloaded.
-On Linux/OS X it's a bash script:
+On Linux/macOS it's a bash script:
      ```
      $ cd ~/Downloads
      $ chmod +x Miniconda3-latest-Linux-x86_64.sh